 Time is money.
 As a result of increased operational efficiency, VoIP-CRM integrations allow you to save big.
 Rather than chasing down prospects manually with follow-up messages and corresponding separately with team members, you can relax knowing everything is stored safely in one place in the cloud.

-With click-to-call enabled in your CRM, your team shouldn’t have to ever use their personal phones for work.
-Instead, reps can conduct calls directly from your VoIP service via desktop or cell phone.
-Your company won’t ever have to worry about missing phone call data.
-Your team members will also enjoy a healthier work-life balance with separate work and personal phone numbers.
+A VoIP-CRM integration will make life easier by centralizing customer contact information and giving you an overview of your sales funnel.
+With click-to-call enabled in your CRM, your team shouldn’t ever need to use their personal phones for work.
+Instead, reps can call directly from your VoIP service via desktop or cell phone.
+And your company won’t ever need to worry about missing phone call data.
+This means your team members will enjoy a healthier work-life balance with separate work and personal phone numbers.

 Integrations are a great way of streamlining customer acquisition.
 But we can’t round out this guide without touching on another of their main selling points: the ability to deepen trust and build relationships with existing customers.

-In today’s interconnected world, you shouldn’t have to reap the benefits of your VoIP phone system or your CRM in isolation.
 There’s no substitute for an all-in-one CRM like HubSpot, just like there’s no stand-in for stellar VoIP phone service.
-When you link your primary business tools together, you never have to compromise on your business call management or customer relations — you simply get the best of both worlds.
+When you link your primary business tools together, you never have to compromise on your business call management or customer relations — you simply can have your cake and eat it too.

 There are plenty of CRM platforms and VoIP providers on the market today.
 The trick is finding the right tools for your business and ensuring they’re compatible.